Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Web / Scrum Master
+Entry / Progression - Web / Scrum Master

 There various routes into this career.
 Some entrants have experience in website or multimedia design, while others come from a programming or technical support background.
 Training in computing languages such as HTML is an advantage for entry.